olav89/Simple-Websocket-Server/README.md

 # How Does It Work?

-- A socketserver is initialized and listens for client connections.
-- When a client connects ThreadingMixIn starts a threaded handler for the connection.
-- Every client connecting has to perform a handshake with the server to ensure that a proper WebSocket connection is made.
-- After the handshake is completed the server and client can send masked messages to eachother until the connection is closed.
+A socketserver is initialized and listens for client connections.
+When a client connects ThreadingMixIn starts a threaded handler for the connection.
+Every client connecting has to perform a handshake with the server to ensure that a proper WebSocket connection is made.
+After the handshake is completed the server and client can send masked messages to eachother until the connection is closed.

 # Starting the Server:

-Make sure 'wss.py' and 'server.py' are in the same folder.
+Make sure `wss.py` and `server.py` are in the same folder.

-Edit 'server.py' to your preferences.
+Edit `server.py` to your preferences.

-In the command line run 'python server.py' and the server will start.
+In the command line run `python server.py` and the server will start.

-To shut down the server use 'Ctrl+C'.
+To shut down the server use `Ctrl+C`.

 # TODO: